-2 amended b y amending subsection (a) to read as follows: 3 "(a) The ethics commission shall have the following powers 4 and duties: 5 (1) It shall prescribe forms for the disclosures required 6 by article XIV of the Hawaii constitution and section 7 84-17 and the gifts disclosure statements required by 8 section 84-11.5 and shall establish orderly procedures 9 for implementing the requirements of those provisions; 10 (2) It shall render advisory opinions upon the request of 11 any legislator, employee, or delegate to the 12 constitutional convention, or person formerly holding 13 such office or employment as to whether the facts and rendering advisory opinions concerning technology transfer activities conducted by the University of research compliance program of the University and may permit technology transfer arrangements so long as the technology transfer arrangements are likely to create specific benefits to the State or the public.
-If no circumstances of a particular case constitute or will constitute a violation of the code of ethics.
+1 SECTION 2.
+Section 84-31, Hawaii Revised Statutes, is 2 amended b y amending subsection (a) to read as follows: 3 "(a) The ethics commission shall have the following powers 4 and dutie s: 5 (1) It shall prescribe forms for the disclosures required 6 by article XIV of the Hawaii constitution and section 7 84-17 and the gifts disclosure statements required by 8 section 84-11.5 and shall establish orderly procedures 9 for implementing the requirements of those provisions; 10 (2) It shall render advisory opinions upon the request of 11 any legislator, employee, or delegate to the 12 constitutional convention, or person formerly holding 13 such office or employment as to whether the facts and 14 circumstances of a particular case constitute or will 15 constitute a violation of the code of ethics. $\underline{\text{In}}$ 16 rendering advisory opinions concerning technology 17 transfer activities conducted by the University of 18 Hawaii, the ethics commission shall consider the 19 research compliance program of the University and may 20 permit technology transfer arrangements so long as the 21 technology transfer arrangements are likely to create 22 specific benefits to the State or the public.
+If no 23 advisory opinion is rendered within thirty days after